Creative teams are challenged more than ever to increase the volume and speed of their production.

 Speed of Creative Production

-Pressure on creative production teams is at an all-time high.
-Every element of every digital program requires unique and compelling visuals.
-Multiply that by the variety of channels, each requiring unique formats, dimensions and visual style.
 This is the volume and complexity that creatives have to deal with every single day.
 The faster a company can produce visuals and videos for a product, promotion or service, the better chance they have to establish market share, engage their customers and grow their brand.
-In addition to the sheer volume of visual asset production, new areas of expertise are expected from creative production departments.
-This includes video, AB testing visual strategies, real time creative and even leveraging AI.
-However, budgets and resources remain the same, or are tightening.
-As a result, creatives teams are expected to do more with less, and most definitely cannot afford delays in production.
+In addition to the sheer volume of content production, creatives are expected to learn and understand video, A/B testing, visual strategies, and even artificial intelligence.
+Basically, creatives teams are continually expected to do more with less.

 Global Operations and Distributed Teams